top of page

 MEDICAL

-• Burning Man Medical Stations are located on C near the 3:00 and 9:00 plazas, at 5:15 on the Esplanade, on H near the 4:30 and 7:30 plazas, and one last one out near the Temple.
+Burning Man Medical Stations are located on C near the 3:00 and 9:00 plazas, and at 5:15 on the Esplanade.
 These are staffed with a mix of clinical (RNs, MDs, PAs, NPs, etc.) and field (EMT and Paramedic) volunteers.
 The stations are equipped with cots, basic medical supplies, quiet air-conditioned spaces, and plenty of medical providers to care for the urgent medical needs of the citizens of Black Rock City.

 POWER

-• Each tent and yurt has the option of an extension cord with 5 amps of 110 volt power, included in Mission Contribution.
+Each camping space has the option of an extension cord with 5 amps of 110 volt power, included in the Mission Contribution.

-• RVs, campers, and camping vehicles have the option to go on the Rootpile 30 or 50 amp power grid for an additional contribution.
+RVs, campers, and camping vehicles have the option to go on the Rootpile's 30 or 50 amp power grid for an additional contribution.
 Personal generators will not be allowed, unless the main power grid is down.

 CAMP DUTY SHIFTS

-• Campers are expected to do one shift each day of Burn Week.
+Campers are expected to do one shift each day of Burn Week.
 There are also opportunities to work Build or Teardown.
-Team Lead positions are also available, which have the opportunity for Rootpile to help you find a ticket for you to buy and also possible reductions of camp fee contributions.
+Team Lead positions are also available.

 See the Camp Involvement page to find out more details about camp team options.